blackfyre/flsun.community/src/index.md

   details: A whole new world can open up!
 Speed, quiet, multiple colors, ... you name it!
 - title: Social Media groups
   details: Connect with others!
+- title: Firmwares
+  details: Firmwares, for your custom needs!
 footer: Made by the FLSUN Community with ❤️
 ---